 To meet growing demand and capture interested audiences, mental health app creators and developers can pursue novel methods for monetisation, such as subscription tiers or tailored paid programmes and offerings.
 They could also explore personalising these services for users and customising apps to encourage regular use and check-ins.
 And finding ways to integrate socialisation and network support into the user experience may increase app stickiness and integrate desirable community and connection interventions into the oft-isolating state of poor mental health.

 On their side, mental health care providers might leverage apps to improve care quality and accessibility.
 They could make treatment available to broader populations, making mental health care and well-being easier to manage for millions of consumers.
 Research partnerships between app developers and health care providers should help improve the quality of these services.

 Transparency is also key.
 Developers and care providers should work to help ensure that the methods used to design mental health apps are clearly communicated to consumers.
 They should also provide transparency around privacy practices and data collection, especially given the potentially sensitive nature of these apps and the user data collected.

 Mental health apps can be a boon for those who cannot access—or would not seek—traditional care, as well as for people using them to supplement other therapeutic methods.
 The market’s strong growth points to a significant unmet need that these apps can fill.
-Going forward, mental health apps can offer opportunities not only for app developers to monetize new and existing products and services, but aslo for organizations worldwide to engage in corporate social responsibility efforts to increase well-being and improve access to care.
+Going forward, mental health apps can offer opportunities not only for app developers to monetise new and existing products and services, but also for organisations worldwide to engage in corporate social responsibility efforts to increase well-being and improve access to care.